 As the sunrose at 06:00 it was worth getting up to see local monks paddle boats from house to house, collecting alms in a tradition that dates back to the time of the Buddha.
 Feeling like a member of the family, we were invited to take part in this important daily ceremony and given an opportunity to give food and flowers to a monk, who reciprocated with a blessing.

 After a hearty Thai-style breakfast, we walked with Mrs Tim along the riverbank, passing mango and banana trees, to the local school where we said a quick hello to the kids before heading back to Ayutthaya, feeling well-rewarded from a night in this special place.

-From Ayutthaya take a bus from the local bus station to Sena.
-Buses leave every 30 minutes between 05:30 and 18:30.
-The journey takes around 45 minutes and costs 15B.
-To reach Ban Lan Khe from Sena, either take a songtheaw (departs every half hour, costs 10B and takes 15 minutes), or arrive in style on a Harley Davidson trishaw, located around the bus station (costs 50B).
-A taxi direct from Ayutthaya to Ban Lan Khe will cost around 400B.
-The best time to arrive is between 15:00 to 16:00.
-The Homestay will help you getting back to Sena, from where you just take the bus back to Ayutthaya.
+To get here from Ayutthaya, take a minibus from Naresuan Soi 2 to Sena, which depart every 10 minutes during daylight hours.
+To reach Ban Lan Khe from Sena, either take a songtheaw (departs every half hour and takes 15 minutes) or arrive in style on a Harley Davidson trishaw that might be available at the bus station.
+You could also take a motorbike taxi.
+A taxi direct from Ayutthaya to Ban Lan Khe will cost around 500 baht.
+The best time to arrive is between 15:00 and 16:00.
+The Homestay will help you to get back to Sena, from where you just catch a minibus back to Ayutthaya.